jhudsl/OTTR_Template/CONTRIBUTING.md

 ### Functionality
 #### OTTR_Template

-The [OTTR_Template repository](https://github.com/jhudsl/OTTR_Template) is a template used to create OTTR courses, specifically when you're writing one course, but publishing it in three places: (bookdown/website), Leanpub, and Coursera.
+The [OTTR_Template repository](https://github.com/jhudsl/OTTR_Template) is a user-facing repository/template that can be used to create OTTR courses, specifically when you're writing one course, but publishing it in three places: (bookdown/website), Leanpub, and Coursera.
 If used with [a pull request model](https://www.ottrproject.org/writing_content_courses.html#about-ottr-and-pull-requests), courses built with the template will be checked for spelling errors and periodically for broken URLs, and can be previewed and automatically rendered after updates.

 #### OTTR_Quizzes

-The [OTTR_Quizzes repository](https://github.com/jhudsl/OTTR_Quizzes) can be used when you want your course quizzes to remain private rather being housed in a public, open source repository.
+The [OTTR_Quizzes repository](https://github.com/jhudsl/OTTR_Quizzes) is a user-facing repository/template that can be used when you want your course quizzes to remain private rather being housed in a public, open source repository.
 Use of this repository is in conjunction with the main OTTR_Template.
-All edits and additions to non-quiz content should take place
+All edits and additions to non-quiz content should take place within the repository made from the main OTTR_Template.

 #### OTTR_Template_Website

-The [OTTR_Template_Website repository](https://github.com/jhudsl/OTTR_Template_Website) is a template used to create OTTR websites.
+The [OTTR_Template_Website repository](https://github.com/jhudsl/OTTR_Template_Website) is a user-facing repository/template that can be used to create OTTR websites.
 Like the main OTTR_Template, if used with [a pull request model](https://www.ottrproject.org/writing_content_courses.html#about-ottr-and-pull-requests), websites built with the template will be checked for spelling errors and periodically for broken URLs, and can be previewed and automatically rendered after updates.
 Unlike the main OTTR_Template, it only produces a website as output.

 #### ottr-reports

-The [ottr-reports repository](https://github.com/jhudsl/ottr-reports) houses the functionality for reporting the results of the GitHub Action checks on spelling, URLs, and quiz formatting.
+The [ottr-reports repository](https://github.com/jhudsl/ottr-reports) is a non-user facing repository that houses the functionality for running and reporting the results of the GitHub Action checks on spelling, URLs, and quiz formatting.

 #### ottr-docker

-The [ottr_docker repository](https://github.com/jhudsl/ottr_docker) holds the Dockerfiles for docker images available for use with OTTR.
+The [ottr_docker repository](https://github.com/jhudsl/ottr_docker) is a non-user facing repository that holds the Dockerfiles for docker images available for use with OTTR.
+It has its own management system for building and pushing those Dockerfiles to Dockerhub.

 #### ottrpal

-The [ottrpal repository](https://github.com/jhudsl/ottrpal) provides the functionality to convert an OTTR course to files ready for use in Leanpub and Coursera
+The [ottrpal repository](https://github.com/jhudsl/ottrpal) is a non-user facing repository that provides the functionality to convert an OTTR course to files ready for use in Leanpub and Coursera. (ottrpal functionality is called by ottr-reports, and any course is calling ottr-reports.)

 #### cow

 The [cow repository](https://github.com/jhudsl/cow) isn't officially an OTTR repository, but is a GitHub API wrapper in R which has additional functions to help wrangle GitHub published courses like OTTR courses.
+Future work will incorporate the functionality from this repository into the non-user facing OTTR ecosystem.

+### OTTR Quarto Templates

+Quarto isn't as language biased as Rmarkdown (e.g., Python compatibility) and is quite flexible with css customization -- therefore there are times that using Quarto is preferable to using Rmarkdown when creating a course.

+#### OTTR_Quarto
+The [OTTR_Quarto repository](https://github.com/fhdsl/OTTR_Quarto) is a user-facing repository/template that is used to render Quarto files (`.Qmd`) to create a course.
+Specifically when you're writing one course, the OTTR ecosystem allows for publishing it in three places: (bookdown/website), Leanpub, and Coursera.
+If used with [a pull request model](https://www.ottrproject.org/writing_content_courses.html#about-ottr-and-pull-requests), courses built with the template will be checked for spelling errors and periodically for broken URLs, and can be previewed and automatically rendered after updates.

+#### OTTR_Quarto_Website
+The [OTTR_Quarto_Website repository](https://github.com/fhdsl/OTTR_Quarto_Website) is a user-facing repository/template that is used to render Quarto files (`.Qmd`) to create a website.
+It's a leaner version of the OTTR_Quarto template.
+Like the OTTR_Quarto template, if used with [a pull request model](https://www.ottrproject.org/writing_content_courses.html#about-ottr-and-pull-requests), websites built with the template will be checked for spelling errors and periodically for broken URLs, and can be previewed and automatically rendered after updates.
+Unlike the OTTR_Quarto template, it only produces a website as output.

+#### OTTR_Template
+If you've created a course originally using the OTTR_Template, expecting that you'll be using Rmarkdown files, but partway through the process decided that Quarto functionality would be more preferable, you can still use your repository because the main [OTTR_Template repository](https://github.com/jhudsl/OTTR_Template) now has compatibility to support rendering Quarto files (`.Qmd`) rather than Rmarkdown files to make a course.
+Settings within the config file can be changed to render a course using Quarto rather than the classic Rmarkdwon approach.
+In addition, `.Rmd` files should be changed to `.Qmd` files.
+As usual, if used with [a pull request model](https://www.ottrproject.org/writing_content_courses.html#about-ottr-and-pull-requests), courses built with the template (even with `.Qmd` files) will be checked for spelling errors and periodically for broken URLs, and can be previewed and automatically rendered after updates.

 ### Documentation